 All of this is GREAT for business - and bad for our health.

-This low carb and Keto recipe uses common ingredients most of which you probably have in your kitchen right now.
+This no sugar bbq sauce or "no sugar added bbq sauce" uses common ingredients most of which you probably have in your kitchen right now:

 Barbecue sauce needs to be 4 wonderful things at the same time.

 I used Sukrin Gold, which is a brown sugar substitute made with erythritol and stevia.
 You can replace it with your sweetener of choice.
 Allulose, monk fruit sweetener, xylitol or Splenda all work.

 As always, do increase the sweetener if you prefer a sweeter sauce.

 Some of the sweetness also comes from the tomatoes, so it's worth buying a quality brand of passata.
 If you wish, you could even use fresh tomatoes.
 In this case choose a sweet variety, make sure they're really ripe.

 Blanch them so you can remove the skins and cook them with a little olive oil on a low heat until you have the desired consistency (my guess - this would take about 30 minutes), then puree.